AVISPL/symphony-devops-workflows/README.md

 This repository is dedicated to Github workflows and actions

+## Assumptions
+Workflows and actions in this repository assume that other actions can be found at runtime under base path `./.github/symphony-devops-workflows/`

+Caller workflows must checkout this repository in above path

 ## Workflows
 Workflows must be located in directory `.github\workflows`.
 Otherwise workflow call will fail with error